denoland/deno/website/manual.md

 - Always dies on uncaught errors.

+- Browser compatible: The subset of Deno programs which are written completely in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.

 - [Aims to support top-level `await`.](https://github.com/denoland/deno/issues/471)

-### Browser compatibility
+### Non-goals

-The subset of Deno programs which are written completely in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.
+- No `package.json`.

+- No npm.

+- Not explicitly compatible with Node.

 ## Setup